fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 ---
 ## Using fiojs to package and send transactions

 The FIO SDK wraps the [fiosjs library](https://github.com/fioprotocol/fiojs){:target="_blank"} to provide convenience methods for creating and submitting transactions to the FIO chain.
-Integrators who want to limit the number of third party libraries the embed or who want lower level access to FIO functionality in their applications can access the `fiojs` library directly in their applications.
+Integrators who want to limit the number of third party libraries they embed or who want lower level access to FIO functionality in their applications can access the `fiojs` library directly in their applications.

 This [fiojs example](https://github.com/fioprotocol/fiosdk_typescript-examples/blob/main/fiojs.token-trnsfiopubky.js){:target="_blank"} demonstrates how to use the `fiojs` library to create a `trnsfiopubky` transaction on the FIO chain: